syk-yaman/plantemoji/README.md

 ![System components overview](/Docs/System-mind-map.jpg)

 The objective of this plant monitor are:
- - Try to inteprete sensor data for the end user.
+ - Try to interpret sensor data for the end user.
- - Make comparisons of different soil mositure sensors, and same sensor in different conditions.
+ - Make comparisons of different soil moisture sensors and the same sensor in different conditions.

 ## Buidling

-### Used components
+### Used components and tools

 Hardware:
  - [Arduino UNO](https://store.arduino.cc/products/arduino-uno-rev3)